 How does bail bonds work in Arkansas?
 A judge will set the defendant’s bail.
 An Arkansas bailbond agent will post the bond once the 10 percent premium is paid.
 State charges are also collected at this time.
 The defendant must appear in court at all hearings or forfeit the bond.
 All bail bonds companies in Arkansas must also abide the rules set forth by the state pursuant to Act 417 of 1989, codified as Ark.
 Code Ann.
 Section 17-19-101 et seq.

-More information about Arkansas bail bond laws and what responsibilities are of a defendant and bondsman listed here:
+Download these Arkansas bail bond regulations to be fully informed on how bail bonds work in Arkansas.
+Plus, if you need more information about Arkansas bail bond laws and what responsibilities are of a defendant and bondsman listed here to help defendant and cosignors understand bail.